-Content from UWP is released under open licenses from Creative Commons giving preference to the CC-BY license which most closely reflects our wish for the least restrictive and most responsible of the open access licenses for journals and books.
+Content from UWP is released under open licenses from Creative Commons giving preference for journalsto the CC-BY license which most closely reflects our wish for the least restrictive of the open access licenses for journals.
 Should UWP be publishing open research data CC0 is preferred.

 Where appropriate authors of UWP publications will be encouraged to avail open access to the research objects associated with their research.
 Open data enables reviewers and researchers to more completely appraise the material and the conclusions of research, or in some circumstances to test or replicate such findings.
 In this way open access publishing is able to offer a fully accessible resource and accelerates the efforts of research communities.

 The option exists for UWP journals to retain a repository on the Dataverse Network.
 Otherwise, fuller integration with other specific repositories like Dryad can be organised if required thus more closely linking data with research conclusions.

 Our content is indexed with CrossRef and assigned a Digital Object Identifier (DOI).
 This enables the tracking of citations by the publishing and research communities and also ensures that such material is included in the CrossCheck anti-plagiarism database.